UniversityOfHelsinkiCS/mobvita/documentation/OhtuProjectSpring2023Implementations.md

 An information system for user's experience points (XP) and level was implementend in the frontend.
 User can gain XP from doing exercises in the app and leveling up after gaining enough XP.
 User's current level and how much XP is needed for the next level are visible in the profile page.
-Upon leveling up the user is notified via a pop-up toaster.
+Upon leveling up the user should be notified via a pop-up toaster, though this is not dunctional at the moment.
+The toaster should pop up when the server responds with a level_up field where the value is true.
+However, the level_up field never returns a true-value and therefore the toaster never activates.

+The complete xp required for each level is :

+Level = floor((25+sqrt(625+100*XP)) / 50), so that

+Level 1 @ 0 points

+Level 2 @ 50 points

+Level 3 @ 150 points etc.

+and therefore XP required for next level is:

+XpToNextLevel = (((currentLevel + 1) * 50 - 25) ** 2 - 625) / 100

 ### Charts